Easy Overnight Oats

 • Rolled oats: Make sure to use old fashioned rolled oats for the best texture.
 And remember to look for certified gluten-free oats if you’re gluten-sensitive or celiac.

 • Milk: You can use dairy or dairy-free milk (like almond milk, oat milk, or cashew milk), and yes, even water works.
-It just depends how creamy you’d like it.
+It just depends on how creamy you’d like it.

 • Yogurt: A simple Greek yogurt or dairy-free yogurt provides extra creaminess, protein, and that perfect touch of tangy flavor.

-• Chia Seeds: These magical little seeds will gel up in the oats to make it creamy and thick.
+• Chia Seeds: These magical little seeds gel up in the oats to make it creamy and thick.
 Plus, they’re loaded with health benefits and give a nutrient boost.

 • Maple Syrup: Natural sweeteners like maple syrup or honey blend in beautifully.
 You can always add as little or as much as you’d like.